-You’re in for a huge treat on this hike.
-We only got about three miles into the canyon – appreciating that we had to return the same way.
+You’re in for a huge treat on the Aravaipa Canyon hike.
+We only got about three miles into Aravaipa Canyon – appreciating that we had to return the same way.
 I felt like the scenery just got better and better at every turn.
 The photos will give you a pretty good idea of what those first three miles look like.

 It felt like we were hiking on either narrow trails through sometimes dense vegetation or in the water.
 In the afternoon, once it had warmed up, we were happy to wade in the creek.
 (I suspect in summer you’d be happy to hike in the water as much as possible.)
 There were a few places where we had to clamber up and over rocks, but if it ever looked dodgy, we simply retreated to the creek.

-All told the hike is 12.25 miles one way with an elevation gain of just 430 feet – if you’re hiking from the west trailhead (2630 feet) to the east trailhead (3,060 feet).
+All told the Aravaipa Canyon hike is 12.25 miles one way with an elevation gain of just 430 feet – if you’re hiking from the west trailhead (2,630 feet) to the east trailhead (3,060 feet).
 That doesn’t sound like much but it would take fit hikers somewhere between 8 – 10 hours to do.

 If you’re a nature lover, birder or photographer and you’re keen to explore the side canyons then take one or two nights so you can enjoy the canyon at a leisurely pace.